tropisbase/dbTable2dataTable/readme.md

 Minimum needed : `[dbtable from=MysqlTableName]`

 - `select=field1,field2,field3` will display all rows of the table and only specified fields
-- `except=field1,field2,field3` will display all rows of the table but specified fields
+- `except=field1,field2,field3` will display all rows of the table except specified fields
-- `cssClass=class1,class2` will add class1 and class 2 to the <table class=""> attribut
+- `cssClass=class1,class2` will add class1 and class2 to the <table class=""> attribut
+- `comments=true|(false)` true will use comments specified in each field of the MySql table as datatable column names.
+If true and if a comment is missing, the plugin fallback on field name only for the one missing, not for the entire table.
+- `pagination=true|(false)` will show/hide the bottom pagination links.
+If false, make sure you have the limit parameter large enough to display all your datas
+- `limit=25` Display 25 rows by default.

 ## Installation